snipd-min/audio_service/audio_service/README.md

       },
       // Which controls to show in Android's compact view.
       androidCompactActionIndices: const [0, 1, 3],
+      // Which actions to be added to Android Auto as a custom action
+      androidAutoCustomActions: [],
       // Whether audio is ready, buffering, ...
       processingState: AudioProcessingState.ready,
       // Whether audio is playing